 3. Igneous Rocks

 Igneous rocks form after cooling and solidifying from magma or lava.
-So when molten rock cools, they turn into a solid and become igneous rocks.
+So when molten rock cools, they turn solid and become igneous rock.
 First, you have to understand the difference between lava and magma.
 And it’s all about location.

 For a volcano when it’s deep inside the Earth, it’s magma.
 Once it erupts, it’s lava.
 Then, it cools and solidifies.
 But it matters where it cools and solidifies.